chadlung/marconi/README.rst

 -------------------------------------------

-**Note:** These instructions are for running a local instance of Marconi and not all of hese steps are required.
+**Note:** These instructions are for running a local instance of Marconi and not all of these steps are required.
 It is assumed you have `MongoDB`_ installed and running.

 1. From your home folder create the ``~/.marconi`` folder and clone the repo::